MelanieLinares/portfolio-new/site/content/post/test-increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

           ![](img/Image 46.png)

-          <﻿em>Drop-down navigation contained multiple columns and subheaders.
+          <em>Drop-down navigation contained multiple columns and subheaders.
 This navigation was duplicated within the code for muliple screen sizes rather than using CSS to adjust the layout</em>
       - type: Content02
-        Content002: t﻿his is a second content 2
+        Content002: this is a second content 2
     image: img/Group 527.png
   - type: Twocol_content
     twocol_content_left: